ezra-obiwale/this-js/doc/md/attributes.md

     Makes the element hidden when loaded.

 -   ### this-hide
-    When an element with this attribute is clicked, the target element is hidden
+    When an element with this attribute is clicked, the target element is hidden.

     The value is the id of the target element.

-    Multiple elements can also be targeted by separating their id's with comma
+    Multiple elements can also be targeted by separating their id's with comma.

+    This can also be used with select options.
+They must however have attribute `value` set.

 -   ### this-ignore
     Indicates that the feature should not be loaded when loading the